chmanie/opel/README.md

 It's useful for trying out stuff, playing around with some APIs or for development on a local machine.
 It's not suitable for piping whole website content through it (which is not a real use-case either).

+You can also use it to fake OPTIONS requests when a browser triggers a preflight request, but the server which does not understand it.

 **Please use this tool resposibly and do not use it in a production environment (e.g. on a server).**

 While opel is running, all requests to http://localhost:8090 and sub-routes are mapped to the given endpoint.
 Appropriate CORS Headers are set for all origins.